RBRPro/RbrPro-Addons/README.md

 ---------------------------
 <b>TGD Localization Engine (TGD.Localization.Localizer)</b>

-This is a small framework I wrote to allow the language switch in RBRPro... and you know how well it works... :)
+This is a small framework I wrote to allow the language switch in RBRPro... and you know how well it works... :)<br>
 After evaluating other solutions, I've come to the conclusion that they didn't have the features I was looking for.
 My localization engine is really simple to use but light and powerful at the same time.
 It make use of the "Tag" and "ToolTip" properties.
 The language file is a simple .ini file.
 The <b>Load()</b> method of the <b>Localizer</b> class loads the iniFile into a C# Dictionary.